Wodajo/Offensive/labs/Metasploitable2/log-T1-21-searchsploit.md

 ```
 /usr/share/exploitdb/exploits/unix/remote/49757.py
 ```
-see with `pass` what is this script doing
+see with `less` what is this script doing

 `stat /usr/share/exploitdb/exploits/unix/remote/49757.py`
 ```